augelloantonio/second-milestone-antonio/README.md

 Most of the JavaScript code has been tested with the Debug console with the command console.log() that allowed me to find if the function has been called at the right time and to show if the corresponding value was right.
 A copy of the code with all the testing codes is available in my repository under the folder "testing".

-Have a look at the testing opening the following html file and open the Debug console of your Browser:
+Have a look at the testing html opening the following html file and opening the Debug console of your Browser:

 ["testing.html"](https://gello94.github.io/second-milestone-antonio/testing/testing.html)

-N.B.: I have not update the images link on the testing.html file because this file is only to demonstrate the testing I used to see if my code was working.
+N.B.: I have not updated the images links on the testing.html file because this file is only to demonstrate the testing I used to see if my code was working.

-Example of testing I did during the deployment of my javascript code:
+Example of testing I did during the deployment of my JavaScript code:
-I want to check if my function startGame, called on click to the start button, is calling all the function I want to.
+I want to check if my function "startGame", called on click to the start button, is calling all the function I want to.

 - Open the Debug console of your Browser
 - Click on the Play button